Seng-gut narrative: Creation narrative

-After Mireuk's departure, there are indeed two suns and two moons in the sky so that life is unlivable for humanity.
+After Mireuk's departure, there are indeed two suns and two moons in the sky, so that life is unlivable for humanity.
 Seokga resolves to return to the Western Heaven to end this calamity.
 On the way, he finds a deer crying while crossing the road.
 The god throws a six-hooked staff at the animal, immediately killing it.
 He orders the deer to be roasted for its meat, but his two servants refuse to eat the meat, saying that they would rather become Buddhas.
-While eating, Seokga spits out some of deer meat into the waters, thereby creating the fishes of the world.
+While eating, Seokga spits out some of the deer meat into the waters, thereby creating the fishes of the world.
 Then he spits towards the sky and creates the birds.
 He spits a final time, and the meat crawls and runs away as the animals of the earth.

 Making his way west, Seokga encounters a river three thousand leagues wide.
 The fish—his creations—allow him to cross on their backs, but scatter when his two servants attempt to cross.
-Going alone, Seokga meets a beautiful woman named Dongjibaek, who lives below the road, and a hideous woman named Sesi-aegi, who lives above the road.
+Going alone, Seokga meets a beautiful woman named Dongjibaek who lives below the road and a hideous woman named Sesi-aegi who lives above the road.
 Only the latter tells him the directions to the Western Heaven.
 When Seokga finally reaches the Western Heaven, a Buddha there tells him to thread three thousand beads together with a single string.
-He asks the two women for help, but only Sesi-aegi reveals the solution: to smear the beads with honey and tie the string to a fire ant, which will thread the beads together while being lured by the honey.
+He asks the two women for help, but only Sesi-aegi reveals the solution: smear the beads with honey and tie the string to a fire ant, which will thread the beads together as it is lured by the honey.
 The Buddha then destroys the doubled sun and moon for Seokga and uses them to create the stars, the "map of the Son of Heaven of Zhongyuan," and "the map of the Son of Heaven of Korea."

 On his return to Korea, Seokga confers divinity to Sesi-aegi but dooms Dongjibaek to working in the smithy.
 He crosses the river on the backs of fish again and discovers that his two servants have turned into giant boulders.
 He makes one the god of the Seven Stars of the Northern Dipper, and the other the god of the (mythical) Seven Stars of the Southern Dipper.
 Back in Korea, Seokga thrashes a mouse three times until it reveals the secret of making fire (to strike iron on stone) and thrashes a frog three times until it reveals the secret to finding water (to dig for aquifers underground).

 Finally, the god teaches humanity about the inevitability of death; the implication is that death did not exist before Seokga entered Korea.
 He is eventually cremated.
-He ascends into heaven, and his ashes crystallize into sarira pearls.
+He ascends into heaven, and his ashes crystallize into śarīra pearls.